matt-culbert/matt-culbert.github.io/_posts/2024-7-11-Building-A-Detection-Lab-Around-Suricata.md

 ![ja3_sample_output.png](/assets/img/detection_lab/ja3_sample_output.png)

->[!TIP]
+> **NOTE**
->We will enable JA4 signatures later on when we re-install Suricata as part of the process for enabling Lua
+> We will enable JA4 signatures later on when we re-install Suricata as part of the process for enabling Lua

 For each stream in the PCAP, `JA3` outputs some details about the source and destination and two fingerprints of the server.
 The `digest` field is what will be used for the next rule we will create.
 These are easy to include in rules, just specify the `ja3.hash` flag followed by a `content` flag containing that `digest`:
 ``` suricata